Transparent Encapsulating PVDF Front Sheet

 • Use flat and planar backing for the front sheet

-• Vacuum or roll encapsulate the solar module the front and back sheets either separately or together @150°C and close to 14 psi vacuum
+• Vacuum or roll encapsulate the solar module of the front and back sheets either separately or together @150°C and close to 14 psi vacuum

 • If roll-lamination is to be used, make sure that trapped air is repelled during the melt flow process.